-Call for police use of lethal force to be based on ‘protection of life’ principle
+Police use of lethal force should be based on 'protection of life' principle.

 In the run up to Parliamentary hearings on legislation dealing with the use of lethal force by police the Centre for the Study of Violence and Reconciliation has called for the use of lethal force by police to be based on a 'protection of life' principle.

 The CSVR submission to the Portfolio Committee on Justice and Constitutional Development, submitted yesterday, expresses a concern that the Bill providing for amendment of Section 49 provides for an expansion of police powers to use lethal force.
 Killings by police are currently at high levels in South Africa and it may be anticipated that, if the Bill is passed in its current form, this will intensify the problem of excessive force.

 The CSVR submission also argues that expanding police powers to use lethal force will not lead to improvements in police safety and will rather reinforce this problem.

 The submission states that it is important that the use of lethal force needs to be based on clear ethical principles and that a protection of life principle is most appropriate in this regard.

 'Essentially it means that deadly force should only be used against a person who is likely to cause death or serious bodily harm to the police officer or another person in the immediate situation (use of deadly force for defence) or in the future (use of deadly force for arrest).
 Implicitly this would only be appropriate where deadly force is the only means available to prevent this from happening.'

 The submission argues that this is important for a number of reasons, not least the interests of police officers who need to be able to deal with the moral consequences of killing people.